MaxPeal/tonixxx/README.md

 For more information on developing tonixxx itself, see [DEVELOPMENT.md](DEVELOPMENT.md).

-# HONORABLE MENTIONS
+# SEE ALSO

-* [CloudABI](https://nuxi.nl/) provides a C-level abstraction for applications to run on many different platforms.
-* [libuv](https://libuv.org/) provides a cross-platform abstraction layer for C/C++ applications.
 * Cross-platform [toolchains](https://elinux.org/Toolchains) can be configured, though the process is fairly masochistic.
 May involve chroots.
 * [Docker](https://www.docker.com/) is a fantastic resource for projects targeting the Linux kernel (from different host operating systems!)
+* [factorio](https://github.com/mcandre/factorio) generates Go application ports based on the standard Go toolchain
 * [Go](https://golang.org/) provides superb out-of-the-box cross-compilation features.
 As a matter of fact, tonixxx was inspired as a workaround in order to support cross-compilation for non-Go projects, including Rust, C, and C++.

-# SEE ALSO

-* [factorio](https://github.com/mcandre/factorio) generates Go application ports based on the standard Go toolchain
+* [libuv](https://libuv.org/) provides a cross-platform abstraction layer for C/C++ applications.
 * [mucus](https://github.com/mcandre/mucus) provides base VM's for managing alternate architectures
 * [trust](https://github.com/japaric/trust) integrates CI systems with Rust ports.
+* [WASM](https://webassembly.org/) provides a portable interface for C/C++ code.
 * [xgo](https://github.com/karalabe/xgo) automates cross-compiling Go applications, including cgo apps with native dependencies.

 # LICENSE